maunope/metroBlindDriver/README.md

 **A:** It is. any help much appreciated! ;-)

 ## Todo
-- EEPROM saved configuration
-- Button commands
 - Readme completion
-- Circuit board layout completion
+- Circuit board layout improvement